awortham1/azure-nsg/README.md

   And now that we're done, DON'T FORGET TO CLEAN UP YOUR AZURE ENVIRONMENT so that you don't incur unnecessary charges.
 </p>
 <p>
-  Close your Remote Desktop connection, delete the Resource Group(s) created at the beginning of this tutorial, and verify Resource Group deletion.
+  Close your Remote Desktop connection, delete the Resource Group(s) created at the beginning of this project, and verify Resource Group deletion.
 </p>